opendatacube/odc-tools/docs/db-core-interface.md

+# ODC Enhancement: Replace the Database API

+**Date** 2019/06/12

+**Author** Kirill Kouzoubov  (@Kirill888)

+**Version** >= ODC 1.7

+# Summary

+The current Database API, used throughout the ODC Core codebase, is responsible for all access to the ODC Index.
+It was designed to be highly flexible in terms of Metadata it can handle, while maintaining high performance access to search across multiple dimensions.

+Unfortunately, it is showing it's age, and has several assumptions and design flaws which are limiting future ODC development.

+This proposal is for a complete replacement of the Database API.

-# Introduction
+# Background

-**This is an evolving document**

-- Why do we need to change DB layer
-- How we gonna change it
+The current Data

-# Problems with the Current State
+# Problems with the Current Database API

-## Interface is poorly defined
+## The current interface is poorly defined

+There is *high-level/low-level* split in the Database driver and it should be possible to define a new low-level driver that uses a non-PostgreSQL backend.
+However, in
-Supposedly there is high-level|low-level split in the DB driver and it should be possible to define a new low-level driver that uses on non-pg backend, in practice the responsibility of hi|lo levels is not well understood/articulated, and with only one low-level backend we are not sure how leaky this boundary is.
+practice the responsibilities of each level is not clearly defined, and with only one low-level backend we are not sure how leaky this abstraction is.

-## Too much complexity pushed into DB driver
+## Too much complexity is pushed into Database Driver

-- Lineage traversal/verification
+- Lineage traversal and verification
-- Dataset to product auto-matching
+- *Dataset* to *Product* auto-matching

-- The whole metadata indirection mechanism
+### Metadata Indirection

-"Metadata indirection" is of particular concern as far as alternative backend implementations go.
+*Metadata indirection* is of particular concern as far as alternative backend implementations go.
 User defined search fields with custom aggregate functions are way too complex.
-It is essentially a json DSL that gets compiled into SqlAlchemy expressions, too hard to re-implement, might not even be possible for simpler db backends like sqlite.

-This is an example from current EO metadata spec:
+It is essentially a JSON DSL that is compiled into *SQLAlchemy* expressions, too hard to re-implement, and might not even be feasible for simpler databases like SQLite.
+This is an example from current EO metadata
+spec:

 ```yaml
         lat: